blockchain-foundry/contract_server/solidity/docs/common-patterns.rst

 .. note::
     **Modifier May be Skipped**.
+    This only applies to Solidity before version 0.4.0:
     Since modifiers are applied by simply replacing code and not by using a function call, the code in the transitionNext modifier
     can be skipped if the function itself uses return.
 If you want to do that, make sure to call nextStage manually from those functions.
+    Starting with version 0.4.0, modifier code
+    will run even if the function explicitly returns.

 ::

+    pragma solidity ^0.4.0;

     contract StateMachine {
         enum Stages {